List of Tangled characters: Zhan Tiri

 Zhan Tiri, taking on the form of the Enchanted Girl, appears to Cassandra and reveals her history with Gothel and her adopting Rapunzel as her own.
 Convincing her that Rapunzel stole her destiny, Zhan Tiri successfully recruits Cass as her new disciple once she acquires the Moonstone.
 She pushes her to embrace her angry emotions, as they make her stronger, and further convinces her that Rapunzel will always best her due to her emotions.
 Zhan Tiri has Cass retrieve the Graphtic Scroll to learn the true power of the Sundrop and Moonstone.
 When Varian destroys the Graphtic scroll's translation key, having memorized it, they abducted him.
 Zhan Tiri goes behind Cass' back by telling Varian how to unlock the powers.
 With Rapunzel and Cass using their full energy, Zhan Tiri is brought back in physical form, albeit still as a child.
 Zhan Tiri and Cass head back to the Spire and kidnap Calliope and force her to give them the Mind Trap to use against the Brotherhood.
 She confronts Rapunzel in private and reveals her identity as well as the fact that she is using Cass.
 Zhan Tiri resorts to tricky methods to further drive a wedge between Cass and Rapunzel.
 Afterwards, she reveals her identity to Cass, but tells them that it will not matter.
 Once again, she manipulates events so that Cass can further turn to evil.
 In a flashback, Zhan Tiri was revealed to once have been friends with Demanitus until she became corrupted by a desire to have the powers of the Sundrop and Moonstone all to herself and was banished to the Lost Realm.
 In the present, Zhan Tiri enacts her final step and acquires both powers; transforming into a full demon.
 With Rapunzel and Cassandra' friendship recovered, they team up and defeat Zhan Tiri by fusing the Sundrop and Moonstone together; obliterating her.

-Supporting characters

-All of the following characters were introduced in the television series.